voidcode/freeicons/vigtigeord/readme.txt

-Icons in this folder is under the GPL
+Icons in this folder is under the GPL and the Creative Commons (Attribution 3.0 Unported)

 And base on silvestre herrera's work.